High Blood Pressure Life Insurance – Approved!

 As of 2013, approximately 77.9 million Americans had hypertension.
 These numbers have risen consistently over the last 25 years and are expected to increase even more in the future.

-So if one third of Americans have high blood pressure, it probably is not that big of a concern for life insurance companies, right?
+So if one-third of Americans have high blood pressure, it probably is not that big of a concern for life insurance companies, right?
 Well, no. Even though it is such a common condition, it is still something that could have a large effect on your life insurance premiums and it will affect your eligibility.

 Another tricky aspect of high blood pressure is the fact that it alone shows no real symptoms.
-As it was mentioned before, many people with high blood pressure– approximately 20 percent according to the Center for Disease Control and Prevention– do not even know they have it.
+As was mentioned before, many people with high blood pressure– approximately 20 percent according to the Center for Disease Control and Prevention– do not even know they have it.

 You may have hypertension or pre-hypertension for years without even knowing it until you go to have your physical for life insurance.